-I always knew I wanted to work in healthcare, and Naturopathic Medicine was the perfect fit.
+I always knew I belonged in healthcare, and Naturopathic Medicine was the perfect fit.
 I discovered Naturopathic Medicine during my Master’s and applied based on a gut feeling.
 I wanted to help people change the world, and getting to the root cause of people’s health concerns made the most sense to me.

 What I do

 As a Naturopath, I listen carefully to all your concerns.
 I employ evidence-based treatments not previously considered by conventional medicine.
 I fundamentally believe in empowering you to regain control over your health.
 At my Toronto practice, I have a strong clinical focus in hormonal disorders, reproductive health and fertility.
 I pride myself on providing integrated care in a non-judgemental setting.

 I graduated with a Doctor of Naturopathy from the Canadian College of Naturopathic Medicine.
 Throughout the rigorous four-year program I was required to take more than 3,000 hours of classroom training and 1,200 hours of clinical experience.
 During my internship, I was selected for the highly competitive Fertility and Reproductive Health Focus shift, where I received additional training in fertility care.
 I am certified to provide Intravenous (IV) therapy, which can be beneficial for a range of conditions including energy, fertility and hormone support.